great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_by_profiling_from_a_jsonschema_file.md

 ## 7. (Optional) Generate Data Docs and review the results

-Data Docs provides a concise and useful way to review the Expectation Suite that has been created.
+<TechnicalTag tag="data_docs" text="Data Docs" /> provides a concise and useful way to review the Expectation Suite that has been created.

 ```bash
 context.build_data_docs()
 ```

-You can also review and update the Expectations created by the Profiler to get to the Expectation Suite you want using ``great_expectations suite edit``.
+You can also review and update the <TechnicalTag tag="expectation" text="Expectations" /> created by the <TechnicalTag tag="profiler" text="Profiler" /> to get to the Expectation Suite you want using ``great_expectations suite edit``.

 ## Additional notes